TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Jailbreak Prompt Generation Details

 \section{Jailbreak Prompt Generation Details}

-To construct harmful we use both prompt-based and finetuned jailbreak strategies.
-The goal is to generate realistic harmful user queries that intentionally attempt to elicit unsafe responses in high-risk domains (law, finance, medicine).
+To construct harmful prompts, we use both prompt-based and finetuned jailbreak strategies.
+Directly prompting models with reversed principles sometimes fails due to model safety guardrails, so jailbreaks are employed to reliably generate principle-violating queries.
+The goal is to produce realistic harmful user queries that intentionally attempt to elicit unsafe responses in high-risk domains (law, finance, medicine).
 Each prompt is grounded in a single principle and created using a controlled generation pipeline detailed below.